palaeoverse/hackathon/README.md

-# hackathon
+# Palaeoverse: Workshop and Hackathon

- Palaeoverse: Workshop and Hackathon
+Repository for Workshop and Hackathon site